Amits-aims/Devopstest_sunday/README.md

-This is a test repo for devops class.
+This is a test repository for the DevOps class.
+We will use this repo for a few DevOps projects